Back to main site

 • Content is more easily posted online without due consideration or thought.
 Regulation must distinguish between poorly considered statements posted hastily online, and an actual threat that is part of a systemic campaign of hatred.

-• Once something is online, it can be difficult (or impossible) to get it off entirely.
+• Once content is online, it can be difficult (or impossible) to remove entirely.
 Hate speech posted online can persist in different formats across multiple different platforms, which can make it difficult to police.

 • Online content is frequently posted under the cover of anonymity, which presents an additional challenge to dealing with hate speech online.